Mastering the art of search engine optimization or SEO for law firms can feel overwhelming.

 Titles, subheadings, and headlines (H2 or H3)

 Visitors’ eyes naturally shift towards headings and titles.
 If what they’re searching for is prominent, they’re more likely to click or spend time on that page because it’s relevant to their search.

-Meta descriptions appear in search results and provide a brief snippet about your website or specific page.
-These should be short and incorporate keywords (naturally) to tell the searcher what your page is about and further emphasis if it’s relevant to their search.
+Meta descriptions appear in search results and provide a brief snippet about your website or a specific page.
+These should be short and incorporate keywords (naturally) to tell the searcher what your page is about and further emphasize if it’s relevant to their search.